samisayegh/automatic-timesheet/README.md

 You will need to have node and npm installed.
 You can [download it here](https://nodejs.org/en/download/).
 Once ready,

 1. Clone the repo.
-2. Install dependencies: `npm i`
+2. Setup the project: `npm run setup`
 3. In the `.env` file, add your Coveo email, and a Jira token that [can be generated here](https://id.atlassian.com/manage-profile/security/api-tokens).
-4. Build the project: `npm run build`

 ## Logging time